49ochieng/EpiGuard-AI-Powered-Disease-Surveillance-and-Outbreak-Response-Agent-/README.md

 ### 1. OCR-Based Report Ingestion

-When new documents (PDFs, images, scanned forms) are uploaded to SharePoint, EpiGuard triggers an OCR flow that:
+When new documents (PDFs, images, scanned forms) are uploaded to SharePoint, HealthGuard triggers an OCR flow that:

 - Extracts data from typed or handwritten reports
 - Summarizes findings using GPT